githubteacher/mustached-octo-adventure/diegoavalos.md

 ## Personal information
 I'm from Colima, México.
 My favorite brand of beer is Heineken.
-My favorite food is enchiladas.
+My favorite food is tacos.
 My favorite book is Demian.